-- 1.17 Our current estimate of ultimate claims for the 2014/15 academic year is £3.8m.
-This is largely unchanged since the August 2019 review estimate. - 1.18 These estimates exclude all claim expenses.
+- 1.20 Our current estimate of ultimate claims for the 2014/15 academic year is £3.4m.
+This is unchanged from the August 2020 review estimate. - 1.21 Underlying this headline result are small improvements in known PDBI claims which are offset by small deteriorations in the EL and PL classes. - 1.22 These estimates exclude all claim expenses.
 For all academic years we have maintained the methodology from our previous review which is to give more weight to the expense experience which has already emerged.
 To do this, we assumed that the expense ratio for reported claims will not be subject to any further changes, whilst the expense ratio for future claims is assumed to be in line with a benchmark assumption based on overall RPA experience.

-1.19 The chart below shows the expectation of ultimate claims for the 2015/16 academic year, as at 31 March 2020 and as at 31 August 2019.
+1.23 The chart below shows the expectation of ultimate claims for the 2015/16 academic year, as at 31 March 2021 and as at 31 August 2020.
 The 2015/16 academic year covers the 12-month period from 1 September 2015 to 31 August 2016.